 Sodium Cetearyl Sulfate: The sodium salt of sulfur extracted from coconut.
 Sulphur is an element that exists in all of nature.
 The term 'no sulfates' is way too broad a term and is based on a lot of misinformation.
 It is rated a 0 on the Skin Deep Cosmetic Safety Database.

-Stearic Acid: A fatty acid extracted from palm oil that acts as a thickening agent and helps to prevent melting in warmer temperatures.
+Stearic Acid: A fatty acid extracted from plants that acts as a thickening agent and helps to prevent melting in warmer temperatures.
 Plant fats that are solid at room temperature, such as shea butter, cocoa butter, palm oil or coconut oil, contain high amounts of stearic acid.
 It is rated a 1 on the Skin Deep Cosmetic Safety Database.

 Vegetable Glycerin: A colourless, odourless liquid that is extracted from coconut and palm fats.
 It is soluble in water and acts as a humectant (attracts moisture).
 It is rated a 0 on the Skin Deep Cosmetic Safety Database.